kornavol/portfolio/README.md

 ### Version

+The main problem with this version that Chrom gets a wrong height of the element.
+Probably it happens because of timing (chrome is slower than other browsers). the measure of the element which over viewport occurs in coupla steps.
+First transfering a height of the window and after in some time real height.
+In order to get the right value state of the app suppose to be updated AFTER the final step but in chrome it happens BEFORE

-- UseRef as reference to am element whish is measuring
+- UseRef as a reference to an element which is measuring
-- height of elelement whitch transfer through redux from current page to App
+- height of element which transfers through redux from the current page to App
-- Wrong hight of element only in chrome
+- Wrong height of an element only in chrome

-### Packages

-- react-icons
-- aos
-- react-redux
-- redux

-## To-Do

-- Переход осуществляется когда страница было проскроленна до конца + один wheel

-### Menu

-- transition animation for ver-nav
-- highlight item of current page

-### Navigation

-- add transition on scroll-up
-- Переход осуществляется когда страница было проскроленна до конца + один wheel

-## Skills

-- change to drag version

-## Issues

-- don't see bottom margin of hor-nav on mobile device

-## Bugs

-- prevent navigation scroling if pop-up window is activ

-## Testing

-Needs to test scroll navigation on:

--